-Presentations will take place at the pontoon by the Finish Tower immediately after the finish of each final.
+Presentations will take place at the pontoon by the Finish Tower immediately after the finish of each A Final.
 Crews will be directed to the pontoon in reverse order (3rd, 2nd, 1st) and medals presented.
 Crews waiting to access the pontoon should remain in lane 0.
 Once the medals are presented and, when clear to do so, the crew should proceed a short distance towards the Start in lane 0 and then turn into lane 1 to proceed to the incoming landing stages.

-In the event of poor conditions or time delays, all presentations will take place on land.
-Winning crews will disembark as normal on the incoming landing stages and the medal winners will then proceed on foot to the presentation area, having placed their boats on the 'winning crews racking'.
-Further details will be included in the Programme and Safety Instructions.
+In the event of poor conditions or time delays, presentations may take place on land.
+Crews will disembark as normal on the incoming landing stages and the medal winners will then proceed on foot to the presentation area, having placed their boats on the racks.